-The single most effective thing you can do to avoid IRS and other government audits is to hire independent contractors (ICs) who have incorporated their own businesses, rather than those who operate as sole proprietors or partners in a partnership.
+One way that you can lessen the likelihood of independent contractor misclassification is to hire ICs who have incorporated their own businesses, rather than those who operate as sole proprietors or partners in a partnership.
 When you hire incorporated ICs, you enter into a three-tiered relationship: You pay the worker's corporation, which pays the worker, who is an employee of the corporation.
-Legally, you have no direct relationship to the worker at all, only with the worker's corporation (which cannot be classified as your employee).

-When you hire an incorporated IC, the corporation stands between you and the worker.
 Legally, the corporation is the worker's employer, not you.
-It is supposed to pay state and federal payroll taxes, provide any employment benefits, and purchase workers' compensation insurance, not you.
-If the corporation fails to pay taxes, IRS and state auditors will go to the corporation and its owners, not to you (unless the corporation is a sham -- for example, you've required your employees to incorporate themselves just so you can classify them as ICs).
+It is supposed to pay state and federal payroll taxes, provide any employment benefits, and purchase workers' compensation insurance.
+If the corporation fails to pay taxes, IRS and state auditors will go to the corporation and its owners, not to you (unless the corporation is a sham—for example, you've required your employees to incorporate themselves just so you can classify them as ICs).

-Instead of hiring workers directly, many companies lease or rent them from outside leasing companies.
+Instead of hiring workers directly, some companies lease or rent them from outside leasing companies.
 Workers like these are sometimes referred to as temps, contract employees, or contingent or casual workers.

-Employee leasing gives you many of the benefits of hiring ICs directly.
+Employee leasing gives you many of the benefits of hiring ICs.
 You use them only when needed, you don't have to pay and withhold federal and state payroll taxes, and you don't have to provide employee benefits or workers' compensation coverage.
-Although it may cost more to lease workers than to hire them directly (because the leasing company will take a cut), you will get screened, trained workers--and reduced exposure to government audits over classification.
+Although it may cost more to lease workers than to hire them directly (because the leasing company will take a cut), you will get screened, trained workers—and possibly reduced exposure to government audits.